uwcartlab/webmapping/Chapter02/readme.md

 ### I. Selecting Elements

-As you can see from the previous lesson, you need an awful lot of JavaScript code to make just one tiny table!
+As you can see from the previous lesson, you need quite a bit of JavaScript code to make just one tiny table!
 While JavaScript works great for computational logic, it can a bit clunky when picking HTML elements out of the DOM and manipulating them.
 Therefore, it is useful to be aware of best practice workarounds that make manipulating the DOM easier.

 As seen in Example 2.1, the `getElementById()` method was used to select the `mydiv` element in order to append the table to it.
 JavaScript uses a **_selector_** to find the element or elements you want to manipulate.
 In the case above, we gave our `<div>` an `id` attribute, which we can acess using the `getElementById()` method.
 If we had assigned a class, we could have used `getElementsByClassName()`.
 These methods, however, are a bit cumbersome.
 Instead, we can use the `querySelector()` method.